 - Rows for 2-3 sets x 8-15 reps

 - Pull-Ups for 2-3 sets x 8 reps

 The full body workout is the ideal entry into strength training.

 Frankly, all newcomers should train for the time being on such a plan to practice technique and develop a better feeling for training and their muscles, rather than starting with a 3-split just because most big guys do so.

 Each and everyone started small.
 The full-body workout certainly provides you with a great foundation from which you can further improve.

 In addition, it is also suitable for dieters, as the focus on basic compound exercises burns many calories.

 Both in a diet or bulk phase, you should pay attention to sufficient protein intake (around 2g per kg body weight).

 Especially beginners are not used to the increased protein inputs.
 In such a case, I can recommend supplementing whey protein.
-On the one hand does this supply your body with the necessary proteins and on the other hand even saves calories, if you are on a diet.
+On the one hand does this supply your body with the required proteins to convert your efforts into muscles and on the other hand even saves calories, if you are on a diet.

 I hope you enjoyed this guide about the full-body workout for beginners.